 The consequences were inevitable.
 And unfortunately, for many, the broken web isn’t a disappointment; it’s the norm.

 But it doesn’t have to be this way.
 The web used to be better.
 And it can be exciting and inspiring again.
-Those of us who’ve been around long enough to remember a better web have a responsibility to make sure the web we lost is not forgotten — and more so, to bring it back and make the web work.
+Those of us who’ve been around long enough to remember a better web have a responsibility to make sure the web we lost is not forgotten—and more so, to bring it back and make the web good again.

-At Faculty, we aim to do just that: to design, engineer, and build great websites.
+At Faculty, we aim to do just that: design and build great websites.
 To help us, we’ve defined what good work means to us.
 We’re sharing our thoughts with you in the hopes that we can all commit to raising our standards and delivering on the web’s promise.